Updated As Of December 1, 2021

 Or, you may try the MERS ServicerID web page at https://www.mers-servicerid.org/sis/.

 Yes, you need to make a request with us if you want to receive forbearance from making your payments.
-If you have experienced a financial hardship caused by the coronavirus and you have a federally backed loan, you may obtain a forbearance without providing any written documentation, and regardless of your delinquency status.
+If you have experienced a financial hardship caused by the coronavirus and you have a federally backed loan, you may still obtain a forbearance without providing any written documentation, and regardless of your delinquency status.
+For FHA, USDA, and VA insured loans, the deadline to request an initial forbearance was September 30th, 2021, but has been extended to the end of the COVID-19 National Emergency, whenever announced (and is consistent now with the Fannie Mae / Freddie Mac initial request expiration date.)
 If your loan is not federally backed, the availability of forbearance or other options will be determined by the owner of the loan and may require that you provide additional documentation or meet certain other requirements.
-For FHA, USDA, and VA insured loans, the deadline to request an initial forbearance is September 30th, 2021, and for FHA loans, no COVID-19 Forbearance period may extend beyond June 30, 2022.
+Also, for FHA loans, the length of your total forbearance period and the deadline by which it must end, will depend on when you made your initial request (see FHA chart updated, below).

 The initial COVID-19 Forbearance period may be up to six months.
 If needed, an additional COVID-19 Forbearance period of up to six months may be requested by the Borrower and must be approved by the Mortgagee.
 After 12 months of COVID-19 Forbearance, if needed, the Borrower may request, and the Mortgagee must approve, up to two additional three-month COVID-19 Forbearance extension periods.
 Each three-month extension must be requested individually.
 Neither of the two additional three-month extension periods may extend beyond December 31, 2021.
 The maximum COVID-19 Forbearance period for these borrowers is 18 months.